Bhupesh-V/Bhupesh-V.github.io/_posts/2021-02-08-debugging-golang-vim-neovim.md

 layout: post
 comments: true
 title: Debugging Go in Vim
 description: Learn how to setup makeprg for Go.
+Debugging Vim with Go.
 How to setup make for Go development, make command in vim/neovim.
-Setting Vim for Golang
+Setting Vim for Golang.
+Vim makeprg for Go
 tags: go vim
 ---